✦ Scandinavian-inspired design, curated for modern living

 Cons:

-• Not suitable for use in moving vehicles.
+• Not suitable for use in moving vessels or anywhere it may swing and spill.

 • Must be replaced once the liquid reaches the indicator line.